icecube/pisa/INSTALL.md

    Other required libraries will be installed automatically during the setup (listed in https://github.com/icecube/pisa/blob/master/setup.py).
 If something is missing, you can install it via pip afterwards.

 2. Create an environment for the installation of PISA (after activating anaconda).
 You can choose your preferred version of python >= 3.10.
-E.g. use:
+E.g. for miniconda with python 3.10 use:

 ```bash
 source PATH_TO_ANACONDA/miniconda3/bin/activate